LUISFCABRERA9/AFFiNE/README.md

 <br style="display: none;"/>

 _Special thanks to [Blaze](https://runblaze.dev) for their support of this project.
-They provide high-performance Apple Silicon macOS and Linux (AMD64 & ARM64) runners for GitHub Actions, greatly reducing our automated build times._
+They provide high-performance Apple Silicon macOS and Linux (AMD64 & ARM64) runners for GitHub Actions, greatly reducing our automated build times._2

 </div>